-- bullet Choose to invest a minimum lump sum of £500 or from as little as £50 per month.
+- bullet Choose to invest a minimum lump sum of £500 or alternatively from £50 per month.

 - bullet Invest in a range of 10 OEIC funds, covering a range of levels of risk and potential returns.

-- bullet OEICs are a medium to long term investment but, if required, you can access your money if you need to (subject to a minimum withdrawal of £250).
+- bullet OEICs are a medium- to-long-term investment but, if required, you can access your money if you need to.

 Risks and considerations

-- bullet The value of an investment and any income from them can go down as well as up and you may not get back the amount you put in.
+- bullet The value of investments and any income from them can go down as well as up and you may not get back the amount you put in.